-If you are familiar with the term "herding cats", devising learning strategies that cater to all generational composites in your company may just resemble a similarly improbable feat.
+But how is it best to train a generationally diverse workforce?
+If you are familiar with the term "herding cats", devising training strategies that cater to all generational composites in your company may just resemble a similarly improbable feat.

 Analysing the internal makeup traits and communication preferences of each generation will bring one a step closer to designing training programmes that may resonate with all generations collectively as a unified learner group in the organisation.